ibm-cloud-docs/citrix-daas/getting-started.md

 All of the resources that are provisioned through this solution are in a private network space with security groups attached wherever needed.
 The IP addresses are internal to IBM, so you need to use a separate VPN account for logging on to hypervisors and creating the virtual machine images.
 For more information about enabling VPN access and setting the password, see [Getting started with {{site.data.keyword.cloud_notm}} Virtual Private Networking](/docs/iaas-vpn?topic=iaas-vpn-getting-started).
 After you enable your VPN access and set the password, download the [VPN client](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients).
 You then have access to the private network where your resources are provisioned.

 ## Step 5.
-Enable VLAN spanning or VRF on your {{site.data.keyword.cloud_notm}} account (Classic and VMWare only)
+Enable VLAN spanning or VRF on your {{site.data.keyword.cloud_notm}} account
 {: #enable-vlan-spanning}

-To enable VLAN spanning for your classic and VMWare solutions, complete the following steps:
+To enable VLAN spanning for your VMware solutions, complete the following steps:
 1. Log in to the {{site.data.keyword.cloud_notm}} console by using your unique credentials.
 2. Select **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > Classic Infrastructure > Network > IP Management > VLANs**.
 3. Click **VLAN Spanning** and select _Enable_.